 Open-source content management systems like WordPress and Drupal get a lot of attention on design blogs, but they are not the only options when it comes to choosing a CMS.
 There are a number of hosted CMSs available that are popular with designers and their clients.

-While the features vary form one hosted CMS to another, several of the primary benefits are common to all or most of them.
+While the features vary from one hosted CMS to another, several of the primary benefits are common to all or most of them.
 Things like having the hosting included, the possibility for designing and developing sites very quickly, availability of pre-designed templates, and support tend to be listed among the benefits of choosing a hosted CMS.

 Some hosted CMSs allow designers the opportunity for a private label, meaning that designers can brand the CMS as their own.
-In this case clients will see the designer’s branding rather than that of the company behind the CMS.
-In many of these cases the designer can also earn a commission on monthly hosting fees, which provides a nice stream of residual income for designers who use the CMS with a number of clients.
+In this case, clients will see the designer’s branding rather than that of the company behind the CMS.
+In many of these cases, the designer can also earn a commission on monthly hosting fees, which provides a nice stream of residual income for designers who use the CMS with a number of clients.